Setup takes about 10–15 minutes.

 The initial setup screen opens.
 Click Start Setup.

-The Setup New Connection screen opens.
+The Set Up New Connection screen opens.

 Enter the details: